snoyberg/snoyman.com/content/galacticsilkroad/journey.md

 "Oh, come here!" his mother, Soren, said.
 She rushed over and grabbed Taryn in a bear hug that only a mother could pull off.
 "Be safe, be smart, be strong."
 Taryn put his arms around his mother, put his head on her shoulder, and cried.
-He wept like a baby, like he hadn't in years.
+He wept like a baby, like he hadn't done in years.
 Kaelin came over and wrapped his arms around the two of them.

 They stood like that for five minutes, just outside Taryn's new home,